sinclab/sinclab.github.io/apply/index.md

 - PhD in Biomedical Sciences - [Artificial Intelligence and Emerging Technologies in Medicine](https://icahn.mssm.edu/education/phd/biomedical-sciences/artificial-intelligence) (AIET) concentration
 - Master of Science in [Biomedical Data Science and AI](https://icahn.mssm.edu/education/masters/data-science)

-We also welcome visiting PhD students who are looking to supplement their training.
+We also welcome <strong>visiting PhD students</strong> who are looking to supplement their training.
 Many programs encourage or allow students to spend time in a different lab to gain experience with new approaches and experimental paradigms.
 Our lab will consider visiting PhD students on a rolling basis for those able to commit at least 6-12 months, particularly trainees excited about computational models of social interactions and related research questions in the lab.

+We also invite applications for volunteer <strong>Master's students</strong> positions.
+We are seeking motivated <strong>first-year Master's students enrolled full-time at a New York City institution</strong> who are passionate about understanding social connection and interaction.
+To apply, please complete [this application](https://forms.gle/ko77ZVKaL4UioeQn6)

 {% include section.html %}